 The updated food list was based on an extensive analysis of the latest data available from What We Eat in America (WWEIA), the food consumption portion of the National Health and Nutrition Examination Survey (NHANES).
 WWEIA was analyzed to identify foods with the highest per capita consumption and to select highly consumed foods from each major food group (e.g., fruits, vegetables, meat/poultry/fish, dairy).
 A complete cycle of the FDA TDS includes 2 national and 24 regional collections and takes place over a 2-year period (see figure below showing an example sampling plan for a 1-year collection period).

 The above figure shows a 1-year collection period, where the regional collections are randomly selected such that samples are collected in each region twice a year.
 The national foods are collected from a single location near the Kansas City Laboratory (KCL), whereas the regional foods are collected in six regions (see map below).
 The modernized TDS program also utilizes advancements in analytical chemistry and dietary exposure methodology.

 How to Use This Site

-Results of the TDS, from 1991 to the present, are available to the public in electronic form on this website.
-(Results prior to 1991 may be found in the publications listed on the publications page of this website.)
-Each section of the website explains a different aspect of the study, from a brief description of how the study is designed to a brief explanation of how the results are organized, including a link to zipped text files of the data.
+Results of the TDS, from 1991 to 2017, are available to the public in electronic form on this website.
+Results prior to 1991 may be found in the publications listed on the publications page of this website.
+Each section of the website explains a different aspect of the study, from a description of how the study was designed prior to 2018 to an explanation of how the results are organized, including a link to zipped text files of the data.